odradev/awesome-zero-knowledge/newsletters/2024-01-03-newsletter.md

 ### Top picks

 ### Hackathons
-* [Ctrl+Hack+ZK Hackathon](https://hack.alephzero.org/) - 3-week virtual hackathon by AlephZero from the 10th of January to the 31st of January 2024.
+* [Ctrl+Hack+ZK Hackathon with $575K in Bounties](https://hack.alephzero.org/) - 3-week virtual hackathon by AlephZero from the 10th of January to the 31st of January 2024.

 ### New articles
 * [Parallel proving and next generation decentralized proving networks](https://blog.icme.io/parallel-proving-and-next-generation-decentralized-prover-marketplaces/) - article by Wyatt Benno.
 (27.12.2023)